Urgent Action: Wave of detentions of students and activists in Nicaragua

 Please check with your section office if sending appeals after the above date.

-- Download full UA in PDF
+- Download the full UA in PDF